 Note: State laws are constantly changing -- please contact a Texas criminal defense attorney or conduct your own legal research to verify the state law(s) you are researching.

-Depending on your level of involvement and the severity of the case, prostitution and related offenses can result in everything from a few weeks in jail to life in prison.
+Depending on your level of involvement and the severity of the case, prostitution and related offenses can result in everything from a few weeks in jail to serious time in prison.
 Regardless of your charges, your best defense is the counsel of a professional legal team.
-Get started on your case today with a free initial case evaluation from a Texas defense attorney.
+Get started on your case today by reaching out to a Texas defense attorney.